Generalised Fibonacci sequences constructed from balancing words: Introduction

 Let $P_1$ and $P_2$ be a product matrices of matrices of the form $A^j$ and $B^k$ where $j,k\geq 2$.
-Then the matrices $A$, $B$, $P_1$, and $P_2$ satisfy the matrices $A_1$, $A_2$, $P_1$, and $P_2$ respectively in Notation \ref{P_1P_2} with $v=2$. \end{ex} \begin{remark} In Theorem \ref{bigthm} it is possible that if the random Fibonacci sequence in question grows at most linearly, then it could contain a bounded infinite subsequence of terms.
+Then the matrices $A$, $B$, $P_1$, and $P_2$ satisfy the matrices $A_1$, $A_2$, $P_1$, and $P_2$ respectively in Notation \ref{P_1P_2} with $v=2$ with $P_1$ and $P_2$ satisfying \eqref{inequalitiesentries}. \end{example} \begin{remark} In Theorem \ref{bigthm} it is possible that if the sequence $\left(G_n\right)_n$ grows at most linearly, then it could contain a bounded infinite subsequence of terms.
 For example, let the matrices $A$ and $B$ be as in Example \ref{entriessize} and let $P_1=P_2=A^3B^3$.
 Then for all $k\in\mathbb{N}$ we can verify that

 We can thus deduce that $|G_{6k+3}|=|G_1+G_2|$ for all $k\in\mathbb{N}$.
-It is routine to check that the entries in $Q_n$ in this example grow at most linearly and so any corresponding Fibonacci sequence will grow at most linearly. \end{remark} We prove that the matrices in this example satisfy Notation \ref{P_1P_2} and Theorem \ref{bigthm} in the next section.
-We give a concrete example though of matrices $P_1$ and $P_2$ and a sequence of positive integers $(q_m)_{m\in\mathbb{N}}$ for illustration. \begin{ex} Let $P_1=A^2$ and $P_2=B^2$.
+It is routine to check that the entries in $Q_n$ in Example \ref{entriessize} grow at most linearly and so any corresponding Fibonacci sequence will grow at most linearly. \end{remark} We prove that the matrices in Example \ref{entriessize} satisfy Notation \ref{P_1P_2} and Theorem \ref{bigthm} in the next section.
+We give a concrete example though of matrices $P_1$ and $P_2$ and a sequence of positive integers $(q_m)_{m\in\mathbb{N}}$ for illustration. \begin{example} Let $P_1=A^2$ and $P_2=B^2$.
 Consider the number $1/\pi$, which has continued fraction expansion $[0;3,7,15,1,\ldots]$.
-Let our sequence of positive integers $(q_m)_{m\in\mathbb{N}}$ be these convergents so that $q_1=3$, $q_2=7$, $q_3=15$, $q_4=1,\ldots$ Then $P_1$ and $P_2$ satisfy Notation \ref{P_1P_2}.
+Let our sequence of positive integers $(q_m)_{m\in\mathbb{N}}$ be these convergents so that $q_1=3$, $q_2=7$, $q_3=15$, $q_4=1,\ldots$ Then $P_1$ and $P_2$ satisfy Notation \ref{P_1P_2} and \eqref{inequalitiesentries}.
 Then we have $P_3=B^6A^2$, $P_4=(B^6A^2)^7B^2,\ldots$ Let $G_1=G_2=1$ in Theorem \ref{bigthm}.
 Then the corresponding Fibonacci sequence starts out as follows.